QianyinLu/QianyinLu.github.io/content/Assignment 4.md

         on Playlist.Id = Playlist_Name.playlist_id
     where instrumentalness > 0.5

-The total number of the distinct playlist names satisfying this requirement is 256.
+The total number of the distinct playlist names satisfying this requirement is 256 (Which I also checked using panda dataframe from python using the following command).

+    :::python
+    #double check with python
+    df[df["instrumentalness"] > 0.5]["playlist_name"].drop_duplicates()

+Please refer to the jupyter notebook for the complete list of playlist names.